A-K-104/weatherHistory/README.md

    3. add to constance.py to apiKey your api key for (https://openweathermap.org)
    4. run: python app.py.
    5. you will see local host link to the webpage.
 Press CTRL+C to quit

+To see all data to to /home in the url.
+To acsses admin options go to /admin page, login is required if you don't have a user just go to /CreateAccount page.